 New entry walkways shall not exceed six (6) feet maximum in width.

-The first riser of new entry walkway steps is to be setback three (3) feet minimum from the back of community sidewalk.
+The first riser of new entry walkway steps is to be setback three (3) feet minimum from the back of the community sidewalk.

 Raised activity areas in the side and rear yard are to be setback three (3) feet minimum from property lines and screened with fifteen (15) gallon minimum evergreen trees or vertical shrubs.